dan-kir/ansible-kali-setup/README.md

 ------------
 Requires Ansible 2.10 or later.

-Will require an additional ~15 GiB disk space With everything enabled,
+Will require an additional ~15 GiB disk space With everything enabled.

 Quick Start